LukeGrahamLandry/franca/devlog.md

   to jit them. so that needs the system to be persistant so can cache the jitted code, and for that i want an interface for talking to it that isn't an html input element.
 - very basic multi-program window manager thingy. more sane now that events/requests are reified so can pass them around.
+- im stupid, fixing basic_libc/walk_dir test on my os was making it die because the next test is catch_signal.

 ## (Mar 6)